Dubai is a city of excess, and nowhere is this more obvious than at the lavish iftars held in five-star hotels over Ramadan.

 Our group had its own tarpaulin to sit on.
 We wore scarves to cover our heads.
 In the past, Unseen Trails participants didn’t used to join in on the iftar, instead watching the ritual from a respectful distance, our guide explained.
 They were hesitant about taking the food away from those who needed it.
 However, the organisers insisted the tour group have a spot among the locals.

 A piece of graffiti on a nearby wall said: “Together we are.”
-And we were.

 In the minutes before sunset, some men were starting to peel their oranges methodically, breaking the fruit into segments ready for savouring.
 The sweet fragrance of citrus permeated the air.